Visiting GOSH for an outpatient appointment

 When you arrive

-When you arrive, please report to the International and Private Patients reception desk, situated on level 2 of the Octav Botnar Wing.
+When you arrive, please report to International and Private Care reception desk, situated on level 2 of the Octav Botnar Wing.
 You can access this through the hospital entrance on Lamb’s Conduit Street.

 For registration, you will need your appointment letter, proof of appointment authorisation or payment, and two forms of identification – including one photo ID.
 These should be official documents and demonstrate your residential address.

 Please arrive no earlier than ten minutes before your appointment – if you come too early, we may ask you to wait outside the hospital so our waiting areas don’t get too crowded.
 Clinic staff will keep a careful eye on the waiting area and may ask you to wait outside if it’s becoming difficult to keep everyone safely spaced.
 We will check we have your current mobile phone number and call you back in time for the appointment.
 If you are late, we may not be able to see your child and may need to reschedule your appointment.

 We will ask you and your child to use gel sanitiser when you check in and that you both wear a mask or face covering while you’re at GOSH.
 If your child isn’t able to wear one, for example if they’re very young, that’s fine.
 If you don’t have a face covering, we’ll provide you with face masks to wear while you are in the hospital.
 We will explain how to put it on and wear it.
 Please make sure the mask covers your nose, mouth and chin, and try not to touch it while it’s on.
 Take it off using the loops and clean your hands after you throw it away.

 Our waiting areas